wormhole-foundation/wormhole/DEVELOP.md

 *If you are a Jump Crypto employee, make sure to log into Gerrit using Azure SSO using your jumptrading.com email address and request Gerrit review permissions in #wormhole-dev on Slack.*

-You can then use our regular Git and Gerrit workflow as detailed in [Submit change for review](./CONTRIBUTING.md#Submit change for review).
+You can then use our regular Git and Gerrit workflow as detailed in [Submit change for review](CONTRIBUTING.md#submit-change-for-review).

 ### Set up devnet on the VM

-After cloning the repo, run the setup script:
+After cloning the repo, run the setup script.
+It expects to run as a regular user account with sudo permissions.

-    scripts/devnet-setup.sh
+It installs Go, Minikube, Tilt and any other dependencies required for Wormhole development:

+    scripts/dev-setup.sh

 You then need to close and re-open your session to apply the new environment.
 If you use persistent SSH sessions, make sure to kill the session before reconnecting.